-We do know what Hobbits are like: Tolkien once said that the character of the Hobbit was like that of a British soldier in the First World War, steady in his duties while suffering in that "hole in the ground," the frontline trench.
-The British soldiers were especially tough and devoted to one another and to their mission.
+We do know what Hobbits are like: Tolkien once that of a British soldier in the First World War, in the ground," the frontline trench.
+The British one another and to their mission.

-"I have always been impressed that we are here, surviving, because of the indomitable courage of quite small people against impossible odds," Tolkien said.
-"My 'Sam Gamgeee' is indeed a reflection of the English soldier, of the privates... [whom] I knew in the 1914 war."
+"I have always been impressed that we are here,

+reflection of the English soldier, of the privates... [whom] I knew in the 1914 war."